John-Bronson/achewood2/README.md

 ![](https://i.imgur.com/zEe0A9t.png)
 # Achewood v2.0
-A new website for a classic momentary diversion on the road to the grave
+A new website for the classic momentary diversion on the road to the grave
 ### Table of Contents
 1. [Introuction](#Introduction)
 2. [Technologies](#Technologies)